 Their products are very high-quality and used by industry professionals.

-The only downside is that it cost a lot.
-Most of their sets range from thousand of dollars in minimum.
+The only downside is that it costs a lot.
+Most of their sets range from thousands of dollars at a minimum.

 Mauviel’s modern copper cookware is manufactured with 90 percent copper and 10 percent stainless steel.